What State Produces The Most Beef in 2026

 There isn’t a single state that doesn’t produce beef, but of all 50, there are some that take it to the next level.
 How do you think your state ranks?

-According to Stats of 2023, Texas Has the Highest Number of Beef Cows in the US (USDA)
+According to the 2026 stats, Texas has the Highest Number of Beef Cows in the US (USDA)

-Out of all 50 states throughout the US, Texas has the highest number of beef cows, as in 2023, the state had 4.3 million heads.
+Out of all 50 states throughout the US, Texas has the highest number of beef cows, as in 2026, the state had 4,045,000 heads.
 But why Texas?
 What makes it different from any other state?

 what is the leading north american producer of cattle